mvanwinkleias/blog_posts/2025-03-13-python_namespace_packages_weirdness/README.md

 However, when I tried to do something that "makes sense" in other languages, I got a "weird" result.
-I can understand how this is happening, but I don't know why things were designed this way, or if they even need to.
+I can understand how this is happening, but I don't know why things were designed this way.

 ### Python Version
 ```